Contemporary Indian fare and some of the best meal deals you'll find in Sydney.

 The kitchen presents traditional Indian flavours in unconventional ways and takes cues from culinary neighbours.
 Take, for example, tandoori chicken burger spring-rolls, bhaji baos and the naan-mi — Brick Lane's take on a banh-mi featuring pork belly and spiced pate wrapped in roti.
 Chai and chocolate mousse with fried roti and watermelon granita are among your sweeter choices.

 And just like its London cousin, you're able to snag a good food-and-drink deal here, too.
-We've sung the praises of the epic $50 banquet in the past.
-By parting with a pineapple, you will enjoy an eight-course feed with bottomless wine and beer.
+We've sung the praises of the epic $55 banquet in the past.
+By parting with a pineapple (and a little), you will enjoy an eight-course feed with bottomless wine and beer.

-The deal proved so popular that the restaurant has decided to launch an even cheaper Friday lunch version.
-For $20, you get your fill of four courses plus a glass of wine or beer.
-The deal kicks off on Friday, April 6, and dishes will rotate, but expect options to include chicken and vegetable curries, masala tostadas, samosas and the aforementioned burger spring rolls (among a host of others).
+The deal proved so popular that the restaurant has decided to launch an even cheaper Friday and Saturday lunch version.
+For $20, you get two loaded roti tacos plus a glass of wine or beer.
 What a way to welcome the weekend.